istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13/change-notes/index.md

 - **Fixed** an issue where setting `includeInboundPorts` with helm values does not take effect.
   ([Issue #36644](https://github.com/istio/istio/issues/36644))

-- **Fixed** an issue that was preventing the chart to be used as a chart depency ([Issue #35495](https://github.com/istio/istio/issues/35495))
+- **Fixed** an issue that was preventing the chart to be used as a chart dependency.
+  ([Issue #35495](https://github.com/istio/istio/issues/35495))

 - **Fixed** Helm chart generates invalid manifest when given boolean or numeric value for environment variables.